wiredtiger/wiredtiger/test/evergreen/code_coverage/README.md

 directory in parallel, and the test tasks are put into buckets (one for each build tree) and then each bucket is executed in parallel.

+`gcovr` searches a directory (in this case the `wiredtiger` directory) and all subdirectories (ie including all the `build_` directories) for code coverage data.
+This means that it is not necessary to tell `gcovr` how many build directories there are.

 ## Potential areas for improvement